 This afternoon we'll head back to our campsite with plenty of time to explore Watson Place on foot.
 The 38 acre shell mound has become completely overgrown with jungle and is unrecognizable as the sugarcane plantation it was during Watson's days in the early 20th century.
 There are, however, still plenty of relics from those days hidden in the jungle and waiting to be discovered.
 Paddling distance: optional 8 miles.
 All meals included.

 Day 1 - Crooked Creek.
 Your tour begins when we meet at 9:00AM in Everglades City.
-After introductions, we’ll distribute group gear and provisions before loading the kayaks.
-We will also take as much time as you need to pack and load your personal gear.
-Before starting, we’ll have a quick briefing covering the day’s itinerary and a review of sea kayak safety procedures.
-After this orientation, we will launch our stable one and two-person expedition style sea kayaks on the warm waters of Everglades National Park.
+We’ll first distribute personal dry bags and then take as much time as you need to pack and load your gear.
+Before starting, we’ll do introductions and have a quick briefing covering the day’s itinerary and a review of sea kayak safety procedures.

-Today we will paddle through the brackish mangrove estuary.
+Today we’ll paddle through the brackish mangrove estuary.
 Here we’ll keep our eyes open for shy manatees which gather in this warm estuary water during the winter months.
 These large marine mammals typically live in the saltwater of the Gulf of Mexico, but have little tolerance when the water temperature dips below 68F.
-Because they move from the open water into shallow canals with heavy boat traffic at this time of year, they sadly often carry scars on their backs from impacts with boat propellers.
+Because they migrate from the open water into shallow canals, they sadly often carry scars on their backs from impacts with motor boats.